Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 Rees nodded curtly and vanished into the cargo hold.

-"We not do much work, if we stuck in safe-cloth all day…" Nomuk fretted.
+"We not do much work, if we stuck in safe-cloth all day..."
+Nomuk fretted.

 "Well, it’s either that, or maybe never have kids.
 Or maybe die young.
 And possibly horribly."
 Wilde gave him a small smirk.
 "Your call."